kazumits/agplus/README.md

 ### Target

-The *target* of your ChIP-Seq analysis, should be in wiggle or bedgraph format.
+The *target* of your ChIP-Seq analysis should be in wiggle or bedgraph format.

 Example: